My Pet Center

-Is your purr-fect companion constantly itching, sneezing, or showing signs of discomfort?
-Seasonal allergies could be the hidden culprit.
+Is your feline companion constantly itching, sneezing, or showing signs of discomfort?
+Seasonal allergies could be the culprit.

-As cat owners, we often forget that our feline friends can also suffer from the same environmental allergies that trouble us humans.
+For cat parents, we forget that our pets can also suffer from the same environmental allergies that affect us.

 What are Seasonal Allergies in Cats?

-Here are the most common symptoms of seasonal allergies in cats:
+The most common symptoms of seasonal allergies in cats include:

 Should My Pet Be Seen by a Veterinarian?